 - Multigenerational involvement

-- Culture of trust for your family
+- Culture of trust in your family

 Failure to properly structure your plan can lead to a less-than-efficient transfer of assets.